Kothapalli–Manoharabad line

 The Kothapalli–Manoharabad line is a single-track broad-gauge railway line under construction in the Indian state of Telangana.
 Its purpose is to reduce the distance from Karimnagar to Hyderabad and provide railway connectivity to districts such as Siddipet and Sircilla.
-The line will connect Manoharabad to Kothapally in the South Central Railway zone.
+The line will connect Manoharabad to Kothapally in the South Central Railway zone, Hyderabad Division.

-The line roughly follows State Highway 17 from Manoharabad until it reaches Gajwel where it begins to follow State Highway 1 until Siddipet.
-It continues north to Sircilla, envisioned to allow easy access to the Raja Rajeswara Temple, Vemulawada and roughly following National Highway 365B.
+The line follows State Highway 17 from Manoharabad until it reaches Gajwel where it begins to follow State Highway 1 until Siddipet.
+It continues north to Sircilla, to allow easy access to the Raja Rajeswara Temple, Vemulawada and following National Highway 365B.
 The line terminates at Kottapalli, which is near National Highway 563.

+The line when fully completed will carry both cargo/freight and passengers.
+In cargo, products like cement, coal, agricultural, and industrial handloom will be the main focus, although this may expand if e-commerce giants like Amazon India decide to also use the line to ship products to customers.

+The bid tender for the final leg of the line (between Sircilla and Kothapalli) opened in September 2026 with a estimated completion of 30 months.